Business Owner’s Policy

 Business renter's insurance is a type of insurance bundle that covers your rented business space in the event of fire, vandalism, or weather damage.
 It is similar to the renter’s insurance that many apartment occupants have.

 Contractor's tools and equipment insurance, a form of inland marine insurance, covers business property in transit.
-It can provide protection for a general contractor or handyman that transports tools and equipment to different job sites.
+It can provide protection for a general contractor or handyman who transports tools and equipment to different job sites.

-Data breach insurance (also known as cyber liability insurance) helps retail stores and other businesses recover when a data breach exposes customer data like credit card numbers.
+Data breach insurance (also known as cyber insurance) helps retail stores and other businesses recover when a data breach exposes customer data like credit card numbers.

 Electronic data processing (EDP) insurance helps cover your electronic data processing equipment, such as computers and backup systems, against data loss during a power surge, fire, natural disaster, or similar incident.